mrmaxwellm9/CSVToDB/README.md

 # CSVToDB

+Basic program to convert CSV files to Database files.

 # Usage

 To use, download the CSVToDB.7z file and extract it.
 Then, run the CSVToDB executable to run the program.